 - Is there an option for a reasonably-priced corporate license (e.g. unlimited users, unlimited sites, unlimited data, etc.)?

-- Is the solution provider bound by ‘most favoured nation (MFN)’ clauses with other customers (meaning that they can’t offer you a discounted price without offering that same discount to existing customers) that will make potential expansion of your project prohibitively expensive?
+- Is the solution provider bound by ‘most favored nation (MFN)’ clauses with other customers (meaning that they can’t offer you a discounted price without offering that same discount to existing customers) that will make the potential expansion of your project prohibitively expensive?

 For more on Certainty Software’s Enterprise-Level Software, click here.